ImageMagick/Usage-Markdown/morphology/index.md

 As the name implies the '`Erode`' method 'eats away' the white shape, from any background pixel making it smaller.
 You can also think of it as expanding the black areas of the image.

-For example here is a simple binary 'man-like' shape that has been eroded using a '`Octagon`' kernel.
+For example, here is a simple binary 'man-like' shape that has been eroded using a '`Octagon`' kernel.

 ~~~
 convert man.gif   -morphology Erode Octagon  erode_man.gif